seanhammell/breakout/README.md

 # How to Play

-To build the project, navigate to the breakout/ directory and run the command
+To build the project, navigate to the breakout/ directory and run the commands
 ```
     make
     ./build/breakout
 ```

-# Controls

-### Menus
-Arrow Keys - Navigate

-Return - Select

-### Play
-Arrow Keys - Move Paddle

-Spacebar - Serve
+Once the project is open, use the arrow keys and return key to navigate the menus.
+While playing, the arrow keys control the paddle and spacebar serves the ball.